 I spent a week sorting out the good files, duplicate files, and broken files.
 They are now in an external hard disk drive that I can connect to either the iMac or the MacBook, and backed up on the iMac desktop.
 The good part of this picture is that the files are safe.
 The bad part is that every time I add a new file or modify an existing file I have to manually change the backup to match.
 Clearly this is not a viable long term solution.

 I would like to use just one of the computers.
-Unfortunately the iMac with its good speed and storage capacity is in an inconvenient location, and there is no room for it in our small apartment, and the highly portable MacBook has neither the speed nor the storage capacity for the job.
+Unfortunately the iMac with its good speed and storage capacity is in an inconvenient location, and the highly portable MacBook has neither the speed nor the storage capacity for the job.
 When our son went to Best Buy for an Apple TV I tagged along and played a bit with a new MacBook Air on display.
 I didn’t like the feel of the new keyboard.
 I’m sure I could get used to it, but the price of the version with 16 GB of RAM and 500 GB of SSD kept me from doing anything silly.